budivoogt/recipe_tracker/notes.md

 -   [ ] Make serialized ingredients JSONB instead of JSON.
 -   [ ] Resolve the ingredients having unnecessary parentheses in the stingified JSON.
 -   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
 Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.
+-   [ ] Redirect from /recipes to /home when a user isn't logged in (or logs out)

 -   [ ] When refreshing the page it's not loading the stored data?